broadinstitute/warp/website/docs/documentation/Pipelines/Smart-seq2_Multi_Sample_Pipeline/README.md

 | bam_index_files |  An array of BAM index files generated with HISAT2 | Array |
 | loom_output | A single Loom file  | File |

 The Loom file is an aggregate of all the individual Loom files generated using the [Smart-seq2 Single Sample workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/smartseq2_single_sample/SmartSeq2SingleSample.wdl).

-The aggregated Loom filename contains the `plateid` prefix, which is set by default to the `batch_id` string specified in the input.
-The `plateid` is also set as a global attribute in the Loom.
+The aggregated Loom filename contains the `batch_id` prefix, which is the string specified in the input configuration.
+The `batch_id` is also set as a global attribute in the Loom.

 Both the individual sample Loom files and individual BAM files are described in the [Smart-seq2 Single Sample README](../Smart-seq2_Single_Sample_Pipeline/).